- Reference Number: HEY1005/2018

 If your INR (International Normalised Ratio – a laboratory test measure of blood coagulation) level is always reliably below 3 then all you need to do is to get your INR level checked the day before the appointment with us and bring along your INR record so we can confirm your results.

 If your INR level sits at 3 or above, please ring our secretary on (01482) 622046 as soon as you get this letter as you will need special instructions before you come for your injection.

 Please ring our secretary on (01482) 622046 at least 2 days before your appointment for advice about what you need to do.

 Also, please ring our secretary on (01482) 622046 if any of the following apply:

 - You are epileptic

-- You are on antibiotics at the time of the scan
+- You have an infection and are on or about to take are on antibiotics at the time of the scan

 It can take several days before any improvement is noticeable.
 During this time you may experience an increase in pain in the injected area as the tissues can be irritated.
 This should only last for 48 hours.